What is the route to walk the Redwood Sky Walk?

 Tree platforms and bridges are designed and constructed using a factor of safety beyond the structural capacity of the trees.
 Additional tree attachments have been added to increase safety.

 How does the Redwood Sky Walk affect tree health?

 The bridges and platforms that will allow visitors to traverse the Redwood Sky Walk are suspended from the trees themselves without any impact to the forest floor below.
 The technique and mechanics of these attachments have been designed specifically to ensure minimal impact on the trees to which they are anchored and provide room for them to continue to grow unimpeded.

 How does the Redwood Sky Walk integrate with the Zoo?

 The Redwood Sky Walk is accessible only through the Sequoia Park Zoo.
 The experience is intentionally integrated and complements the natural environment, current animal exhibits, and nature play areas.
-A future bear/coyote exhibit and Redwood Discovery Center will soon enhance the offering and visitor experience even further.
+A future Redwood Discovery Center and a bear/coyote exhibit will soon enhance the offering and visitor experience even further.

 How can I stay up to date on the latest Redwood Sky Walk News and Information?

 Become a member of the Sequoia Park Zoo!
 Members get frequent updates through the Zoo’s weekly eChatter newsletter.

 Alternatively, check out the Sequoia Park Zoo website (sequoiaparkzoo.net) for the latest updates and information.